leandrocp/err/README.md

 defmodule MyApp.DataIngestion do
   @doc """
     Some complex function that needs to deal with different errors.
-    Keep in mind that's just an example to show how to use the Err API.
+    Keep in mind that this is just an example to show how to use the Err API.
   """
   @spec import(User.t, Path.t) :: {:ok, map()} | {:error, Err.t}
   def import(current_user, csv_file_path) do
-    with {:check_permission, true} <- {:check_permission, Auth.can?(current_user, :import},
+    with {:check_permission, true} <- {:check_permission, MyApp.Auth.can?(current_user, :import},
          {:read_file, {:ok, contet}} <- {:read_file, File.read(csv_file_path)},
          {:import, {:ok, data}} <- {:import, do_import(content)} do {:ok, data}